nlemoine/acf-country/README.md

 This add-on will work with:

-* PHP 5.3 and up
-* version 4 and up
+* ACF version 4 or higher
+* PHP 5.3 or higher
+* ICU library 4.4 or higher

 ### Installation